It seems we all have those hard-to-buy-for people and a few extra suggestions are always welcome.

 Let’s get to it!
 Here goes:

 I think you all know I’m a big reader/listener.
-Here are some great books I 100% recommend — some money-related and some not…
+Here are some books I read this year and you might want to check out…

 - Of course there is my list of the only five personal finance books anyone needs to read, so if you haven’t read those, start here.